-How To Recognize Lab-Created Ruby, Saphire, And Emeralds
+How to Recognize Lab-Created Ruby, Sapphire, and Emerald

 There is nothing wrong with purchasing lab-created gemstones as long as the fact is disclosed to you and you make the purchase knowingly.

-If they’re chemically the same how can you tell the difference?
-When gemstones go through the natural crystallization process many other minerals and gasses may get captured within the gemstone, in addition, parts of the gemstone may not mate with other parts creating fissures.
+When gemstones go through the natural crystallization process, many other minerals and gasses may get captured within the gemstone.
+In addition, parts of the gemstone may not mate with other parts, creating fissures.
 All this creates within the gemstone what are normally called inclusions.
 Lab-created gemstones are created by simulating the high pressure and high heat needed for crystallization but excludes the extraneous mineral and gases found in nature.
 Since every aspect is controlled lab-created gemstones are flawless.

 - Lab-created gemstones have no inclusions.

 - Natural gemstones are opaque, meaning that light doesn’t travel ‘through’ the gemstone and you cannot clearly see ‘into’ the gemstone.

 - Lab-created gemstones are crystal-like; you can see ‘into’ and sometimes ‘through’ the gemstone.

 - Natural gemstones have opaque or diluted colors.
 Only the most expensive and rare natural gemstones exhibit the vivid colors of a lab-created gemstone.

 Natural rubies, natural sapphires, and natural emeralds have inclusions that are often noticeable to the naked eye.
 These inclusions are a telltale, often called a birthmark by jewelers, that the gemstone is natural.